Procedure Guide ·MRI ·2026

 Recovery & Aftercare

-No recovery needed from the MRI itself — it's non-invasive.
+No recovery from MRI itself - it's non-invasive.
 Your dog recovers from anesthesia within a few hours.
-Some grogginess is normal for the rest of the day.
+Grogginess is normal for the day.
 Resume normal activity and feeding once fully alert.
-The critical next step is discussing results with your vet or specialist and determining the treatment plan.
+Discuss results with your vet to determine treatment.
 No recovery beyond anesthesia effects

 Total Cost - $1,500-$3,000